 database statistics.

-Check constraints for data integrity
+Use check constraints for data integrity

 Spanner supports schema objects such as check constraints to enforce label and property data integrity.
 This section lists recommendations for check constraints that you can use with schemaless data.

-Enforce valid label values
+Enforce label values

-We recommended that you to use NOT NULL
+We recommend that you use NOT NULL

-in the label column definition to
+in the label column definition to avoid

-avoid undefined label values.
+undefined label values.

 CREATE TABLE GraphNode (